-Master's Degrees
+Master's Degree Requirements

 Thesis (Plan A) and non-thesis (Plan B) programs leading to the MS degree in zoology are available.
 In addition to the thesis, Plan A requires a minimum of 24 credit hours of course work and 6 credit hours of ZOOL 700 (thesis).
-The 24 credit hours must include at least 12 credit hours of 600- or higher-level course work.
+The 24 credit hours must include at least 12 credit hours of 600- or higher-level course work, including 1 credit hour of ZOOL 691B and 1 credit hour of ZOOL 691C.
 The 24 credit hours may include up to 6 credit hours from related departments and up to 2 credit hours of ZOOL 699.